mod35/csi-rclone-reloaded/README.md

     endpoint = http://minio-release.default:9000
 ```

-Then specify it into the PV (secret needs to be in the same namespace as pvc):
+Then specify it into the PV:

 ```yaml
 apiVersion: v1